Irrigation-EU/irrigation-processor/README.md

 Now your step will be parallelized if it can be done by dask.

 If not needed, simply omit it.

+To adjust your dask local parameters, you can supply that via `config.yml` using the `dask_kwargs` key under the `dask` key.

 ### Adding your own step